Interpersonal relationship: Power and dominance

+Relationship quality

 Relationship satisfaction

 Social exchange theory and Rusbult's investment model show that relationship satisfaction is based on three factors: rewards, costs, and comparison levels (Miller, 2012).
 Rewards refer to any aspects of the partner or relationship that are positive.
 Conversely, costs are the negative or unpleasant aspects of the partner or their relationship.
 The comparison level includes what each partner expects of the relationship.
 The comparison level is influenced by past relationships, and general relationship expectations they are taught by family and friends.

 Individuals in long-distance relationships, LDRs, rated their relationships as more satisfying than individuals in proximal relationship, PRs.
 Alternatively, Holt and Stone (1988) found that long-distance couples who were able to meet with their partner at least once a month had similar satisfaction levels to unmarried couples who cohabitated.
 Also, the relationship satisfaction was lower for members of LDRs who saw their partner less frequently than once a month.
 LDR couples reported the same level of relationship satisfaction as couples in PRs, despite only seeing each other on average once every 23 days.

 Social exchange theory and the am investment model both theorize that relationships that are high in cost would be less satisfying than relationships that are low in cost.
 LDRs have a higher level of costs than PRs, therefore, one would assume that LDRs are less satisfying than PRs.
 Individuals in LDRs are more satisfied with their relationships compared to individuals in PRs.
 This can be explained by unique aspects of the LDRs, how the individuals use relationship maintenance behaviors, and the attachment styles of the individuals in the relationships.
 Therefore, the costs and benefits of the relationship are subjective to the individual, and people in LDRs tend to report lower costs and higher rewards in their relationship compared to PRs.